riveted

 Ever bought an item sight unseen?
 Well, I picked out my first girlfriend that way.

 FYI: Her name isn't Pippi.
 Names have been changed to protect the ignorant.
-Me.
+As in me.

 FYI: I did finally meet her.
-But I’ll skip that story.
-Let's just say it didn’t ‘work out’.
+But I’ll skip that part.
+Let's just say things didn’t ‘work out’.

 But that 1st day I went home not knowing her or her intentions.
-So I did what any real man does if confused.
+So I did what all real men do when confused.
 Ask Mom.
-She smiled too.
-But explained Pippi’s intent.
-And the X’s + O’s.
-And just like that, I was suddenly ‘in like’!
+She smiled and then explained Pippi’s intent and the X’s + O’s.
+Just like that, I was suddenly ‘in like’!
 “I have a girlfriend!”
-And sight unseen!
-Why?
+How could I know that sight unseen?
 She had a quality I never saw in other girls.
 She liked me!

-It'll sound vain to admit this.
-But since I am, I will.
+It'll sound rather vain to admit this.
+But since I am, I might as well.
 The people I admire most are those who admire me.
 And one reason I like God a lot is that He likes me.
 A lot!

 Picture

 Since I’m pushing the envelope on my likability here, I’ll just go for it.
-I think it’s amazing that someone as amazing as God actually thinks that I’m amazing!
-Me!
+I think it’s amazing that someone as amazing as God actually thinks I’m amazing!
+Me?!

-So do I worship God because of what He thinks of me or because of who He is?
+So Jack, do you worship God because of what He thinks of you or because of who He is?

 Yes!
 For I believe it’s love more than anything else that makes God ‘who He is’.
 Like us, God is known by His heart.
-In light of what He's like and what I’m like, the fact He loves me as He does tells me more about His heart than anything else could.
+In light of what He's like and what I’m like, the fact He loves me as much as He does tells me a lot more about His heart than anything else could.

-And so I love Him.
-Same with people.
-We usually love those who love us.
-And we also tend to like the people who like us.
-Not including stalkers and psychopaths,
+It's one reason I love Him.
+It's the same with people.
+We usually love the people who love us.
+And we tend to like the people who like us.
+Excluding stalkers and psychopaths.

 I first titled this ‘The sweet joy of being fully known yet deeply loved’.
 And I still do believe that a friend’s greatest gift is to know you as you are and love you anyway.